 Internal decorations

 Repair category 1

-Notes The property is in fair decorative order.
+Notes No immediate action or repair needed.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes None.

 Electricity

-Repair category 2
+Repair category 1

-Notes Aspects of the electrical installation are mixed with there being a semi-modern fuse box and skirting fitted sockets.
-The system should be checked by a registered electrician and upgraded as necessary.
-The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.

 Gas

 Repair category 1

 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
-There is a gas meter box in the middle bedroom, although the meter has been removed.
-The location of the gas meter was not established and accordingly further information should be obtained to confirm the availability of the supply.